Block diagram: Usage

-In process control, block diagrams are a visual language for describing actions in a complex system in which blocks are black boxes that represent mathematical or logical operations that occur in sequence from left to right and top to bottom, but not the physical entities, such as processors or relays, that perform those operations.
-It is possible to create such block diagrams and implement their functionality with specialized programmable logic controller (PLC) programming languages.
+In process control, block diagrams are a visual language for describing actions in a complex engineering system.
+The blocks serve as black boxes that represent mathematical or logical operations which occur in sequence from left to right and top to bottom.
+The physical entities, such as processors or relays, that perform those operations are not included.
+It is possible to create such block diagrams and implement their functionality with specialized programmable logic controller (PLC) programming languages as well as with online tools.

-In biology there is an increasing use of engineering principles, techniques of analysis and methods of diagramming.
-There is some similarity between the block diagram and what is called Systems Biology Graphical Notation.
-As it is there is use made in systems biology of the block diagram technique harnessed by control engineering where the latter is itself an application of control theory.
+In biotechnology, block schemes are standard in the initial process design of bioconversion strategies.
+Biotech industries such as biofuel production, food processing, dairy processing and biopharma manufacturing utilize block diagrams.
+It helps in making the visualization of the overall bioprocess simpler and indicating recycling or control loops.
+There is some similarity between the block diagram and the Systems Biology Graphical Notation followed in bio-informatics.
+The block diagram technique is combined with control theory principles to represent extensive omics networks for systems biology approaches.

 An example of this is the function block diagram, one of five programming languages defined in part 3 of the IEC 61131 (see IEC 61131-3) standard that is highly formalized (see formal system), with strict rules for how diagrams are to be built.
-Directed lines are used to connect input variables to block inputs, and block outputs to output variables and inputs of other blocks.
+Directed lines are used to connect input variables to block inputs, block outputs to output variables, and also block outputs as inputs of other blocks.